bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 January 21, 2017

 If it weren’t for the surprising events right after our trip, after Dinah and I got into our car, this would have been a brief trip report.
-As a snowshoe destination, there is little to say about Ross Lake, but it looked like a good, short winter workout for us.
+As a snowshoe destination, there is little to say about Ross Lake other than being short winter workout.

 This would have been the end of our story except that when we pulled out of the parking lot, our car gave an awful screech that didn't let up as we drove.
-We soon realized there was a serious problem with the left, front disc brake.
+We soon realized the left, front disc brake had a serious problem.
 But what happened next was unbelievable.

 We drove to Lake Louise and pulled into a gas bar.
 Our squealing brake caught the attention of a few people.
-The nearest one was a good-looking, twentyish guy filling his compact car.
+The nearest one was a good-looking guy in his twenties filling his compact car.
 Dinah rolled down her window and asked him if the gas station had service.
 He said no, but knew what the problem was and could fix it.

 Soumick has a few outdoor interests including hiking, skating, and skateboarding, and said he had been an avalanche instructor.
 His girlfriend piped up to say he was a “jack of all trades.”
-I have no way of knowing if all this is true, but he appeared modest, no trace of affectation, a genuinely nice guy.
+I have no way of knowing if all this is true, but he appeared modest.
+There was no trace of affectation, just a genuinely nice guy.
 Dinah and I took an instant liking to him.
-We got the wheel back on and Dinah drove her car in the parking lot to make sure the brake was silent.
+We got the wheel back on, and Dinah drove her car in the parking lot to make sure the brake was silent.

 Wanting to do something for him, I said I would mention him on my website.
 He liked the idea and I gave him my URL.
 Thanks again, Soumick, for your help.
 We had a nice, quiet drive back to Calgary.